ryanmokeefe/mehn-lab/README.md

 Pick from one of the following project ideas.
 If you and your partner would like to come up with your own domain, run it by an instructor first for sign-off.

 ### HackerNews style link aggregation site
-Users can post news links to the site where other users can comment on them.
+Users can post news links to the site where they get aggregated on the home page.
 Each link should have a url, title, brief description and the date it was posted.
-The homepage of the site should list all the most recently posted links and show the number of comments.
+The homepage of the site should list all the most recently posted links.
+As a bonus, add the ability to comment on links.

 ### StackOverflow-style Question/Answer page
 Users can post questions so other users can answer them.
 The most recent questions should be visible on the homepage.
 Each question should have a title and a description.
 Other users can then submit answers to these questions.